donsheehy/datastructures/prose/14_bsts.md

 As mentioned above, binary search trees support inorder traversal.
 The result of an inorder traversal is that the nodes are yielded *in the order of their keys*.

 Here is an inorder iterator for a binary search tree implemented using recursive generators.
 This will be fine in most cases.
+There is a slightly more efficient way, but this way is perhaps the most readable.

 ```python  {cmd id="_orderedmapping.bstmapping_05" continue="_orderedmapping.bstmapping_04"}
     def __iter__(self):